Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: System Model

 \subsection{\ac{irs} Model}

-Each of the $N_{\rm I}$ elements of the \ac{irs} acts as an omnidirectional antenna unit that reflects the impinging electromagnetic field by introducing a tunable phase shift on the baseband-equivalent signal.
+Each of the $N_{\rm I}$ elements of the \ac{irs} acts independently as an omnidirectional antenna unit that reflects the impinging electromagnetic field by introducing a tunable phase shift on the baseband-equivalent signal.
 We denote as $\phi_n=e^{j\theta_n}$ the reflection coefficient of the $n$-th \ac{irs} element, where $\theta_n \in \mathcal{P}_{\theta}$ is the induced phase shift, and $\mathcal{P}_{\theta}$ is the set of possible phase shifts.
 Recent works argue that continuous phase shifts are hardly implementable in practice \cite{Tan2018}.
 Therefore, we consider both continuous and quantized phase shifts.
-While in the former case the set of possible phase shifts is simply $\mathcal{P}_{\theta}= [-\pi, \pi)$, in the latter we have
+While in the former case the set of phase shifts is $\mathcal{P}_{\theta}= [-\pi, \pi)$, in the latter we have $\mathcal{P}_{\theta} = \left\{0, \frac{2\pi}{2^b},\ldots,\frac{2\pi(2^b-1)}{2^b} \right\}$ where $b>0$ is the number of bits employed to quantize the phase shifts.